Selectively Answering Ambiguous Questions: Introduction

 Any practical Question Answering (QA) system must be able to assess its own confidence so that it can (1) avoid making up incorrect, incomplete, or misleading answers, and (2) request clarification to resolve ambiguity arising from unclear questions or missing context.
 In recognition of this desirable property, recent work has addressed confidence estimation of Large Language Models (LLMs) by evaluating QA tasks in unambiguous settings \cite{jiang-etal-2021-know,kadavath2022language}.
 In these experiments, questions are posed to the model with multiple-choice answers so the probability of each answer can be computed.
 Here we extend the study of confidence to practical scenarios, requiring free-form text answers to arbitrary questions which may be underspecified or ambiguous.

 We describe a range of experiments to help disentangle uncertainty about the world from uncertainty about the question.
 While we focus on the question answering capabilities of large pretrained language models, these two forms of uncertainty can be more clearly distinguished in an idealized scenario in which a symbolic question-answering system first converts the question into a formal denotation (such as an SQL query or lambda expression), which is then applied to a knowledge base~\citep[e.g.,][]{zelle1996learning}.
 The system may be uncertain about the meaning of the question --- \emph{denotational uncertainty} --- if the question is underspecified because of assumed background knowledge or context.
-For any given denotation, the system may also be uncertain about the correct answer --- \emph{epistemic uncertainty} --- if the knowledge base is incomplete.
+For any given denotation, the system may also be uncertain about the correct answer --- \emph{epistemic uncertainty} --- if the knowledge base is incomplete\footnote{\citet{gruber2023sources} present an overview of uncertainty in Machine Learning, making a related distinction between \emph{epistemic} and \emph{aleatoric} uncertainty.
+We do not address aleatoric uncertainty in this work.}.
 In \Cref{fig:main}, denotational uncertainty is shown in the upper fork and epistemic uncertainty is shown in the lower set of forks.

 The most competitive systems today do not construct explicit denotations of questions.
 As a result, it can be difficult to clearly separate these two forms of uncertainty.
 Nonetheless, our general approach is to attempt to first approximately disambiguate the question (in natural language) and then selectively answer user questions with sufficiently high confidence.
-This allows the model to more effectively engage with ambiguous user inputs; rather than treat them as fixed, the job of interpretation moves to the decoder.
-This scheme is represented in the idealized diagram in \Cref{fig:main}.
-Further, we argue that repeated sampling within this disambiguate-then-answer framework provides reliable confidence estimates of the model.
+This allows the model to more effectively represent ambiguous user inputs.
+This scheme is represented in \Cref{fig:main}.
+Further, we argue that repeated sampling within our disambiguate-then-answer framework provides reliable confidence estimates of the model.